dist-sys/mqttloader/doc/usage_en.md

 Running both publishers and subscribers on a single machine may cause mutual influence, e.g., the subscribers' receiving load lowers the publishers' throughput.
 By running publishers and subscribers separately on different machines, you can avoid such mutual influence.

-For example, on a host A, you can run MQTTLoader with the following configuration:
+For example, on a host A, you can run MQTTLoader with the following configuration in *mqttloader.conf*:

 ```
 broker = <IP>